 This is a major question most parents are asking these days when their kids are learning at home.
 Should you tutor your child on your own?
 Or should you enroll your child in online distance learning?
 It really depends on the readiness and willingness of your child.
 Some students may find it hard to pay attention and respond to a teacher on screen.
 If you decide to do it yourself, then you better have access to the resources that are appropriate for your child’s developmental stage.

 As your child is learning at home, it is inevitable that their “screen time” increases as well.
-You should make the most out of their "screen time" by imposing time limits and choose only quality content for your child3.
+You should make the most out of their "screen time" by imposing time limits and choose only quality content for your child3 - such as online learning games for kids.
 You can also keep things exciting by doing off-screen activities that are designed to stimulate their creative abilities.
 These activities will surely make learning at home fun and interesting4.

 Although the global pandemic has affected everyone, it has also presented parents with a wonderful opportunity to be more involved in their children’s developmental journey.
 Parents are able to see what their child needs and how exactly they respond to certain things and teaching styles through learning at home together.